Yamavu/PicoMite_User_Manual/src/options.md

 This command must be run at the command prompt (not in a program).

-### OPTION TOUCH FT6336
-IRQpin, RESETpin [,BEEPpin]
+### OPTION TOUCH FT6336 IRQpin, RESETpin [,BEEPpin] [,sensitivity]
-[,sensitivity]

-
+*NOT VGA OR HDMI VERSIONS*

+Enables touch support for FT6336 capacitive touch chip.
+Sensitivity is a number between `0` and `255` - defaults to `50`, lower is more sensitive.

+`SDA` and `SCK` should be connected to valid I2C pins and set up with `OPTION SYSTEM I2C`.
+See also the `TOUCH` function.

 ### OPTION VCC voltage

-### OPTION UDP SERVER
-PORT n

-### OPTION VGA PINS
-HSYNCpin, BLUEpin

 Specifies the voltage (Vcc) supplied to the Raspberry Pi Pico.

 When using the ADC pins to measure voltage the PicoMite firmware uses the voltage on the pin marked VREF as its reference.
 This voltage can be accurately measured using a DMM and set using this command for more accurate measurement.

 The parameter is not saved and should be initialised either on the command line or in a program.
-The default if not set is 3.3.
+The default if not set is `3.3`.

-

-Page 98
+### OPTION UDP SERVER PORT n

-WEBMITE VERSION ONLY
+*WEBMITE VERSION ONLY*

 Sets up a listening socket on the port specified.
-Any UDP datagrams received on that port will be processed and the contents saved in MM.MESSAGE$.
-The IP address of the sender will be stored in MM.ADDRESS$.
+Any UDP datagrams received on that port will be processed and the contents saved in `MM.MESSAGE$`.
+The IP address of the sender will be stored in `MM.ADDRESS$`.
 Note: If the UDP datagram is longer than 255 characters then any extra is discarded.

-USE "OPTION UDP SERVER PORT 0" to disable
+USE `OPTION UDP SERVER PORT 0` to disable

- VGA VERSION ONLY
+### OPTION VGA PINS HSYNCpin, BLUEpin

+*VGA VERSION ONLY*

-Changes the pins used for VGA display output allowing more flexibility in PCB design or wiring.
-“HSYNCpin” defines the start of a pair of contiguous GP numbered pins that are connected to HSYNC and VSYNC
+Changes the pins used for VGA display output allowing more flexibility in PCB design or wiring. `HSYNCpin` defines the start of a pair of contiguous GP numbered pins that are connected to `HSYNC` and `VSYNC`.

-“BLUEpin” defines the start of four contiguous GP numbered pins that are connected to BLUE, GREEN_LSB, GREEN_MSB, and RED.
+“BLUEpin” defines the start of four contiguous GP numbered pins that are connected to `BLUE`, `GREEN_LSB`, `GREEN_MSB`, and `RED`.

+### OPTION WEB MESSAGES ON/OFF

 WEBMITE VERSION ONLY
 Disable informational web messages when set to OFF.
 Default is ON

-### OPTION WEB MESSAGES
-ON/OFF

-### OPTION WIFI ssid$, passwd$,
-[name$] [,ipaddress$, mask$,
+### OPTION WIFI ssid$, passwd$, [name$] [,ipaddress$, mask$, gateway$]
-gateway$]

-NOT VGA OR HDMI VERSIONS
-Enables touch support for FT6336 capacitive touch chip.
-Sensitivity is a number between 0 and 255 - defaults to 50, lower is more sensitive.

-SDA and SCK should be connected to valid I2C pins and set up with
-### OPTION SYSTEM I2C.
-See also the TOUCH function.

-

-WEBMITE VERSION ONLY
+*WEBMITE VERSION ONLY*

 Configures the firmware to automatically connect to a WiFi network on restart.

 `ssid$` is the name of the network and `password$` is the access password.
 Both are strings and if string constants are used they should